Analysis | Why Trump, Yet Again, Prompts Talk of 25th Amendment

 4. Why is it coming up now?

 Amid the backlash against Trump for inciting protesters over his election defeat, some are calling for his removal before his term ends on Jan.
 20. Vice President Mike Pence “should seriously consider working with the Cabinet to invoke the 25th Amendment to preserve democracy,” said National Association of Manufacturers President Jay Timmons.
-A few Democratic members of Congress also urged Trump’s removal.
+Eighteen Democratic members of the House Judiciary Committee, in a letter to Pence reported by the Wall Street Journal, said Trump’s “willingness to incite violence and social unrest to overturn the election results by force” meet the make him unable to carry out his duties.
+A Miami Herald editorial declared Trump “incapacitated,” “unable to discharge the powers and duties of his office” and “a deranged and dangerous man.”

 5. How did the amendment come up previously under Trump?